 Figure 1.1.3 presents location of farmers and women in ADEA who agreed to respond to the survey.
 The map presents the location of farmers and it’s divided by sex.
 This is due to the focus on women and identification of their status and their perception for inclusion of persons with disabilities in the activities on farms, the map shows the gender distribution of the respondents.

 Ethnic origin of the target groups

 municipality of Resen is an interethnic municipality.
-The survey included representative of all ethnic groups according the specifics of the survey.
+The survey included representatives of all ethnic groups according the specifics of the survey.
 Below is presented the ethnic representation of the survey participants.